Take Part

 Driving social change through inclusive design partnerships

 Dutch designer Iris Nijenhuis, known for her modular wearable objects, is expanding her innovative assemblage techniques into new applications with a socially responsible focus.
-Her research project, TAKE PART, set to debut at the Kazerne in Eindhoven during Dutch Design Week, challenges conventional design practices by showcasing the value of local, socially responsible production and inviting audiences to engage in a collaborative modular artwork that brings these social issues to the forefront.
+Her research project, TAKE PART, set to debut at the Kazerne in Eindhoven during Dutch Design Week 2024, is showcasing the value of local, socially responsible production and she is inviting the audience to engage in a collaborative modular artwork that brings these social issues to the forefront.

 Innovative modular textiles